 Tax-loss harvesting isn’t always as simple as selling an asset at a loss and reinvesting the money in the market.
 There is one rule you have to follow.

-The wash-sale rule prevents you from selling and buying the same or similar assets just to create a capital loss.
+The wash-sale rule means you cannot sell and repurchase the same or similar assets just to create a capital loss.
 When a wash sale occurs, you can’t use any of the capital losses from the sale to offset other income for tax purposes.

 A wash sale occurs when you buy a “substantially identical” security within the 30 days before or after the sale that created the loss.
 Many securities are incredibly similar.
 It’s most common for mutual funds.
 Multiple funds from different companies can track the same stock index or industries.
 In short, if two exchange-traded funds (ETFs) or mutual funds would serve the same purpose in your portfolio, they’re probably substantially similar.